-It lists the following criteria as the only grounds for objecting to an application for an alcohol licence:
+The Sale and Supply of Alcohol Act lists the following criteria as the only grounds for objecting to an application for an alcohol licence:

-- Suitability of the applicant
+- suitability of the applicant

-- Any relevant local alcohol policy
+- any relevant local alcohol policy

-- Days and hours when alcohol will be sold
+- days and hours when alcohol will be sold

-- The design and layout of any proposed premises
+- the design and layout of any proposed premises

-- Whether the applicant is engaged in, or proposes on the premises to engage in, the sale of goods other than alcohol, low-alcohol refreshments, non-alcoholic refreshments and food; and if so, which goods
+- whether the applicant is engaged in, or proposes to engage on the premises in, the sale of goods other than alcohol, low-alcohol refreshments, non-alcoholic refreshments and food; and if so, which goods

-- Whether the applicant is engaged in, or proposes on the premises to engage in, the provision of services other than those directly related to the sale of alcohol, low-alcohol refreshments, non-alcoholic refreshments and food; and if so, which services
+- whether the applicant is engaged in, or proposes on the premises to engage in, the provision of services other than those directly related to the sale of alcohol, low-alcohol refreshments, non-alcoholic refreshments and food; and if so, which services

-- Whether the amenity and good order of the locality would likely be reduced, to more than a minor extent, by the effects of the issue of the licence
+- whether the amenity and good order of the locality would likely be reduced, to more than a minor extent, by the effects of the issue of the licence

-whether the amenity and good order of the locality are already so badly affected by existing licences that it is not desirable to issue any further licences
+- whether the amenity and good order of the locality are already so badly affected by existing licences that it is not desirable to issue any further licences

-- Whether the applicant has appropriate systems, staff and training to comply with the law
+- whether the applicant has appropriate systems, staff and training to comply with the law.

 Trade-related objections from other licensed businesses are not valid grounds for objection under the Act.